UiIcon

 tchmi:general#/definitions/Boolean

-The attribute determines whether the displays defined in the attribute DisplayData are displayed or not.
+Determines whether the displays defined in the attribute DisplayData are shown or not.

 Connections